Southern Ecuador

 Fri., Jan.
 10

-Today we’ll spend our time birding the remarkable Buenaventura Reserve, owned by the Jocotoco Foundation and home to the endemic El Oro Parakeet.
-We’ll start the day at a Long-wattled Umbrellabird lek, then walk the many trails searching for Grey-backed Hawk, White-throated Spadebill, Black-crowned Antshrike and Checker-throated Stipple-throat.
-The hummingbird feeders attract Brown Violetear, the “Emerald-bellied” form of Crowned Woodnymph, Violet-tailed Sylph, White-booted Racket-tail, Violet-bellied Hummingbird, Andean Emerald, Green-crowned Brilliant and many more!
+This morning we’ll spend our time birding the remarkable Buenaventura Reserve, owned by the Jocotoco Foundation and home to the endemic El Oro Parakeet.
+The lodge has wonderful feeders that attract over a dozen species of hummingbirds in addition to tanagers, honeycreepers and more.
+We'll walk the trails searching for Grey-backed Hawk, White-throated Spadebill, Black-crowned Antshrike and Checker-throated Stipple-throat.

 ON Piñas